brilovescoding/adventure-game-apcsa-fall2024/README.md

 # CGPS Adventure Game

+## Project 2: Representing our Character
+### Task 1: Writing a Character displayInventory() method
+In the Character class, alter the constructor method to give a Player a default set of equipment.
+Use the constructors of all of your classmates in this owrk.

+Additionally, do all of your work in a branch named after your first initial and last name.
+For instance, my branch will be **aschott**.

 ## Project 1, Part 2

 Write the classes for the portion of the Adventure Game to which you were assigned.
 Complete the following objectives: